-c) That, so far as is consistent with sub-paragraphs (a) and (b), the use of system charging methodology, as far as is reasonably practicable, properly takes account of the developments in transmission licensees' transmission businesses; Positive This modification will ensure that the transmission charging methodology responds to the accelerating deployment of storage in the NETS.
-The methodology was last updated in 2014, and was not designed with battery storage specifically in mind.
-Since 2014, the amount of electricity storage, and in particular battery storage, connecting to the NETS has increased substantially.
-The modification will help to ensure that energy storage is better represented in the transmission charging methodology. (d) Compliance with the Electricity Regulation and any relevant legally binding decision of the European Commission and/or the Agency ; and Neutral (e) Promoting efficiency in the implementation and administration of the system charging methodology.
-Neutral The Electricity Regulation referred to in objective (d) is Reg ulation (EU) 2019/943 of the
+c) That, so far as is consistent with sub-paragraphs (a) and Positive

+(b), the use of system charging methodology, as far as is This modification will ensure

+reasonably practicable, properly takes account of the that the transmission

+developments in transmission licensees' transmission charging methodology

+businesses; responds to the

+accelerating deployment of storage in the NETS.
+The

+methodology was last

+updated in 2014, and was

+not designed with battery

+storage specifically in mind.

+Since 2014, the amount of

+electricity storage, and in

+particular battery storage,

+connecting to the NETS has

+increased substantially.
+The

+modification will help to

+ensure that energy storage

+is better represented in the

+transmission charging

+methodology.

+(d) Compliance with the Electricity Regulation and any Neutral

+relevant legally binding decision of the European

+Commission and/or the Agency ; and

+(e) Promoting efficiency in the implementation and Neutral

+administration of the system charging methodology.

+The Electricity Regulation referred to in objective (d) is Regu ' '

+European Parliament and of the Council of 5 June 2019 on the he internal market for